nguyenleminhdung2912/Auto-CRUD-Spring-Boot/README.md

 - Open the UI: http://localhost:8080 and upload your .sql file, optional overrides, and a project name.
 The generated ZIP will be downloaded.

 Important configuration notes
-- BEFORE running the application, update database connection settings in src/main/resources/application.properties to match your local PostgreSQL (url, username, password).
+- BEFORE running the generator app, update database connection settings in src/main/resources/application.properties to match your local PostgreSQL (url, username, password).
-- The generated projects (the ZIP you download) will include an application.yml in their resources folder — you must edit that generated application.yml to configure the database for the generated project.
+- IMPORTANT: the projects you generate and download will include src/main/resources/application.yml — you MUST edit that generated application.yml to configure the database for the generated project before building/running it.
+The generator's own application.properties is only for the generator app itself.

 Files of interest
 - src/main/java/com/project/autocrud — main app and generator logic